Andrew Lelling: The China Initiative

 Lelling oversaw several high-profile cases brought under the initiative.
-In January 2020, Lelling announced the indictment of Prof. Charles M. Lieber, a Caucasion male and head of Harvard University's Chemistry Department, for hiding financial ties to China from the U.S. government.
+In January 2020, Lelling announced the indictment of Prof. Charles M. Lieber, a Caucasian male and head of Harvard University's Chemistry Department, for hiding financial ties to China from the U.S. government.
 In December 2021, Lieber was convicted at trial on all counts.

 In another China Initiative case, Lelling announced in January 2021 the indictment of MIT professor Gang Chen, charging him of hiding ties with China in a grant application.
 Lelling alleged that Chen failed to disclose various connections to Chinese government programs on DOE grant applications, including appointments to promote PRC technological and scientific development and providing scientific expertise in exchange for compensation.
 The charges alleged that Chen received significant funding from China for programs at MIT.
+During a press conference announcing the charges Lelling stated "the allegations of the complaint imply that this was not just about greed, but about loyalty to China."
+A federal judge found the statement "inappropriate" and "not well advised" but not sanctionable.

 On January 22, 2021, MIT's president released a statement arguing out that these funds went to not Chen, but to MIT itself to support a departmental research collaboration with SUSTech which Chen directed on MIT's behalf.

 On January 14, 2022, about a year after Lelling's departure from the U.S. Attorney's Office, the Wall Street Journal reported that federal prosecutors had recommended dropping the criminal charges against Professor Chen.
 The same day, The Washington Post reported the DOE had now decided that Chen's omissions from grant applications were not material, meaning that the information would not have affected DOE's determination of whether to make the grant.
 The new U.S. Attorney in Boston implied that this problem with proving the materiality of the omitted information led to dismissal of the charges, saying "We recently obtained additional information pertaining to the materiality of Professor Chen's alleged omissions in the context of the grant review process at issue in this case.
 After a careful assessment of this new information in the context of all the evidence, our office has concluded that we can no longer meet our burden of proof at trial."
 On January 20, 2022, federal prosecutors filed a motion to drop the charges "in the interests of justice", and the US District Court dismissed the case.

+Once in private practice, Lelling said the "academic side" of the China Initiative had "drifted some and needed recalibrating."
+When asked why these cases are not as successful as other types of cases, Lelling stated "Overall it has been handled professionally...the problem you have though is that when the Department makes mistakes, those mistakes make a big impact on the public."